 Development of Grafting Technology to Improve Sustainability and Competitiveness of the US Fruiting Vegetable Industry

-A USDA SCRI-Supported University-USDA-Industry Team has convened three, one-day symposia.
-Each program has been held in conjunction with other major conferences including the Annual International Research Conference on Methyl Bromide Alternatives and Emissions Reductions (MBAO) and the Annual Southeast Regional Fruit and Vegetable Conference.
+A USDA SCRI-Supported University-USDA-Industry Team has convened four, one-day symposia.
+Each program has been held in conjunction with other major conferences including the Annual International Research Conference on Methyl Bromide Alternatives and Emissions Reductions (MBAO), the Annual Southeast Regional Fruit and Vegetable Conference and the Great Lakes Expo.
 Each symposium provided the opportunity to:

 - summarize the current status and expected future of grafting as a technology for enhancing U.S. vegetable production systems – profit, resource efficiency and sustainability;